Skip to content

 Toggle

-Medicine is shipped by mail (Deutsche Post) and should arrive where your regular mail arrives, i.e., in your mailbox.
-If you have further problems with your shipment, please check this FAQ first to see if the problem can be solved.
+If you have further problems with your shipment, please first check this FAQ to see if the problem can be resolved.
 Otherwise, feel free to contact us at hi@every.health and we will help you.

 Toggle